 Tenancy Deposit Scheme

-Unless otherwise instructed, this amount is equivalent to one months rent.
+Unless otherwise instructed, this amount is equivalent to five weeks rent.
 We hold the deposit as stakeholder between the parties and the balance of full deposit will be returned to the Tenant after agreement has been reached regarding any dilapidation’s which may have occurred.

 For more information see What is the Tenancy Deposit Scheme?